Realtime Market Data (WebSocket)¶

 Notes:

-- interval and exchange are specified at the message level.
-Send separate messages per exchange and interval.
+- interval and exchange are sent at the message level.

 - The JSON object must not contain spaces.

-- Interval values are represented in the payload as an Interval enum.
-The subscribe command still accepts the string form (e.g., 2m).
+- Interval values are returned in the payload as an Interval enum.

 Supported Intervals¶